 The General Services Administration enters into Government-wide contracts with commercial firms to provide commercial products and services, at stated prices, for a given time period.
 Federal agencies place orders directly to schedule contractors and the contractors make deliveries to the customer.

 - Multiple Award Schedule

 Multi-Agency Contracts are indefinite-quantity contracts that one agency establishes which can be used but other government agencies to obtain supplies and services, consistent with the Economy Act.

 Government-Wide Acquisition Contracts

 Government-Wide Acquisition Contracts (GWACs) enable federal agencies to buy cost-effective, innovative solutions for information technology (IT) requirements.
 GWACs provide access to IT solutions such as systems design, software engineering, information assurance, and enterprise architecture solutions.
 Small business set-aside GWACs also provide socioeconomic credit.

 There are two (2) forms of ordering instruments agreements contract types.
 There are:

 Other Transactions Authority (OTA)

-OTA is the term commonly used to refer to the 10 U.S.C.
-2371 authority to enter into transactions other than contracts, grants or cooperative agreements.
+The Other Transaction Authority is the term commonly used to refer to the 10 U.S.C.
+2371 authority to enter into transactions other than contracts, grants, or cooperative agreements.
 The Department currently has temporary authority to award “other transactions” (OTs) in certain circumstances for prototype projects that are directly relevant to weapons or weapon systems proposed to be acquired or developed by the Department.

 AcqLinks and References: